ventus-ag/docs/_docs/Kubernetes/Source IP for Services with Type LoadBalancer.md

 ## Creation service with Type LoadBalancer

-1) Create <a href ="https://docs.ventuscloud.eu/docs/Kubernetes/Services">Service</a> with Type `LoadBalancer` and annotation ` loadbalancer.openstack.org/x-forwarded-for: "true"` using this `loadbalancer.yaml` file:
+1) Create Service with Type `LoadBalancer` and annotation `loadbalancer.openstack.org/x-forwarded-for: "true"` using this `loadbalancer.yaml` file:

 ```yaml
 apiVersion: v1